he-he-org/he-he-2/content/vacancies/guatemala-medical-professional.md

 language: en
 title: Medical professional
 short_description: >-
-  We are looking for Medical Professionals, such as physicians (OBGYNs, infectious disease specialists, pediatricians), midwives, nurses, to volunteer at the village Chuinajtajuyup, Totonicapan area (Guatemala).
+  We are looking for volunteers who are certified Medical Professionals, such as physicians (OBGYNs, infectious disease specialists, pediatricians), midwives
 image: /uploads/0q4a1644.jpg
 date: '2018-06-11T11:17:43-04:00'
 place: guatemala-nicaragua